scottkildall/Interaction_Design_Art385_SP21/Clickable Examples/README.md

 (1) SimplePNGButton: Displays a single PNG button with a cat image, alert to show it was clicked.
 Uses the onHover and onOutside functions to tint the image

+(2) TextButtons: array of text buttons with labels.